 Find out what is happening around town this Thursday morning!

+Up, up and away!
+Come out to celebrate aviation in the Midlands.
+‘AeroFest’ is a family-friend event that showcases antique warbird aircraft, home-built airplanes, current military aircraft and more.
+Buckle up because they’re offering rides in airplanes.
+The event will also feature face painting and a jump house.
+This is happening Saturday from 10:00a.m.-4:00p.m. at Hamilton-Owens Airport.
+Children under 12 are free.
+Adults are $5.
+All proceeds will be given to Camp Kemo.

 Get your groove on for free tonight in the Vista.
-‘Vista after Five’ will feature country music artist Matt Stillwell.
+‘Vista After Five’ will feature country music artist Lewis Brice.
 The concert kicks off at 5:00p.m. tonight, outside of Music Farm and Tin Roof on Senate Street.

-Get ready to pull out the stretchy pants.
-‘Restaurant Week Columbia’ is kicking off today.
-This 11 day food fest allows you to experience the diverse eatery scenes in the Midlands.
-Restaurants tend to fill up quickly during the week, so reservations are recommended.
-Click here for a list of participating restaurants and their menus.

-Outside is going to be blazing this weekend and we’re not talking about the weather.
-The ‘Fire Safety Block Party’ is happening Friday afternoon from noon until 3:00p.m. at the Columbia Fire Department Headquarters on Laurel Street.
-There will be fire safety demos, games, music, food trucks and hands on CPR training.
+Gather up your friends and try to escape a zombie maze.
+The Hall of Horrors is happening tonight from 7:30-10:30 at 1153 Walter Price street in Cayce.
+Tonight, the attraction occurs in complete darkness with only the light of a single glow stick.
+Tickets range from $10-$20.